xerolinux/HyprXero-git/README.md

-# This is XeroLinux's Layan Rice
+# This is XeroLinux's Hyprland Layan Rice

 ### Disclaimer